Dynamic Rockers: 2006–2008: Electro-house era

-2008-2015: Break from the scene
+2008–2015: Break from the scene

 While reaching a significant popularity with Dynamic Rockers, Damien and Olivier Sellier, respectively bass and guitar players, work on a side-project with the singer Dave Eastman with whom they released the song Time and Together in 2006.
 The band is called French Kiss and consists of a soul, funk and pop music act with up-and-coming Parisian jazz talents including the drummer Damien Schmitt, keyboard player Vincent Bidal and Maureen Angot.
 French Kiss LP entitled All Is Beginning is in production and still to be released.
-For a few years Dynamic Rockers appear to take distance from the electronic music with the rise of mainstream dubstep and the EDM phenomenon which they are not connected to.
+For a few years, Dynamic Rockers appear to take distance from the electronic music with the rise of mainstream dubstep and the EDM phenomenon which they are not connected to.

-2016 to present
+2016–present

-After several years of retreat and different musical projects, 21 June 2016, Dynamic Rockers announce their musical comeback on their different social media profiles.
+After several years of retreat and different musical projects, on 21 June 2016, Dynamic Rockers announce their musical comeback on their different social media profiles.
 They talk about the rebirth of their label Dynamic Recordings abbr.
 DYREC and their forthcoming projects.